RefurbishedCommodore/Amiga500/Assy 312510/Artwork 312513 REV 6A/Ser.No. 1/README.md

 # Starting point

-This Amiga 500 looks quite nice I think.
-It appears to be complete, and intact, from a mechanical point of view.
-It has obviously been opened previously as both warranty seals (on the underside and the rear) are broken.
-It is quite dirty - there is a significant amount of dirt and dust in the keyboard and the air grooves.
-There does not appear to be much corrosion on the metal shield and connectors on the rear.
+I think this Amiga 500 looks quite nice.
+It appears to be complete and intact from a mechanical point of view.
+It has obviously been opened previously, as both warranty seals (on the underside and rear) are broken.

+It is quite dirty, with a significant amount of dirt and dust in the keyboard and air vents.
+There does not appear to be much corrosion on the metal shield or the connectors at the rear.

-There is a blend of screws used on the bottom cover: three torx and three Phillips.
-Also, there are no machine screws holding the internal floppy drive.
-My hunch is that this machine has been repaired (or tried repaired) previously.
+There is a mixture of screws used on the bottom cover: three Torx and three Phillips.
+Also, there are no machine screws securing the internal floppy drive.
+My hunch is that this machine has been repaired, or at least an attempt has been made to repair it, previously.

-Below are some pictures of the machine before refurbish (click to enlarge).
+Below are some pictures of the machine before refurbishment (click to enlarge).

 <p align="center">
     <img src="Images/Start06.jpeg" alt="Description" width="600">